shelldandy/dotfiles/readme.md

 - Uses vim-plug for plugin management on neovim

 - Also remember to enable true colors on your terminal and italics support to use with the OceanicNext theme and Operator Mono font.
+If you use the install script then all is made for you.
 [Read More](https://bruinsslot.jp/post/how-to-enable-true-color-for-neovim-tmux-and-gnome-terminal/)

 - reattach-to-user-namespace install with brew install reattach-to-user-namespace this is to make copy and paste great again on mac